ctb/titus-blog/src/2014-scalable-cms-problems.rst

 Third, the counts.
 I output the average miscount and the counts of the first 10 things added to the table.
 The average miscount (the average number by which we're off from the true count) is 0.0!
-But... if we're adding each random k-mer once, why do we have so many counts that are higher than one?
+But... if we're adding each random k-mer once, the counts should all be one.
+Why do we have so many counts that are *higher* than one?

 Ruh-roh
 ~~~~~~~

-It took me a long time to figure this out, but it may spell doom for this
+It took me a long time to figure this out, but it spells doom for this
-idea.
+idea, at least without modification.

 First, let me show you the output if I choose objects at random,
 rather than in the order I added them::